video.NET user guide

 The green arrow takes you back to the main screen.

-All these settings are important and we'll now take a look into each of the options and their behaviour and what they do.
+Most of these settings are important so we need to take a look into each of the options and what they do.

 BLU|DVD discs, and some other video files will have chapters.
 The chapter option allows you to select just a section of the video to encode, very handy for testing purposes, by default all chapters are selected.